 - 1. On April 17, 2020, the Executive Ethics Board (Board) initiated a complaint after receiving a State Auditor's Office (SAO) Fraud Report alleging that Rosanne Kenedy (Ms. Kenedy), an Administrative Manager (AM), and Kelly Jo Kegerreis (Ms. Kegerreis), a Secretary Senior (SS), with the Washington State University (WSU) School of Music (SOM), may have violated the Ethics in Public Service Act by using state resources for private benefit or gain. - 2.
-According to the WSU Investigative Report (WSUIR), Ms. Kenedy has been an employee of the University since September 22, 1997 and has held many positions since her initial appointment.
-Her position classification has fluctuated because she has held classified, overtime eligible and overtime exempt positions.
-At the time of this report, she was in an overtime ineligible position - time taken off is to be recorded as leave on monthly Leave Reports.
-Ms. Kenedy's position was AM for the SOM and in that role, she held responsibility for payroll, appointments, travel, purchasing, budget, personnel issues.
-She was also responsible for supervising Ms. Kegerreis.
-According to the WSUIR, at the time of the review, Ms. Kenedy's supervisor on record was the School Director, Greg Yasintsky (Mr. Yasinitsky).

-- 3. According to the WSUIR, Ms. Kegerreis was hired on June 9, 2014 as a SS for the SOM.
+According to the WSUIR, Ms. Kegerreis was hired on June 9, 2014 as a SS for the SOM.
 Ms. Kegerreis' responsibilities included reception, scheduling, mail, receipting, time cards and time/leave reports, and other duties specific to assisting with students and faculty.
-Her position was classified, overtime eligible.1 - 4.
-According to the SAO, the WSU Internal Audit Department notified their office of potential losses of public funds.
+Her position was classified, overtime eligible.1

+- 3. According to the SAO, the WSU Internal Audit Department notified their office of potential losses of public funds.
 The SAO reviewed WSU's final investigation reports and selected four cases totaling misappropriation of \$12,238.55 that occurred between August 2014 and February 2019.
-According to the SAO, they reviewed WSU's investigations and agreed with the conclusions reached.2 - 5.
+According to the SAO, they reviewed WSU's investigations and agreed with the conclusions reached.2 - 4.
 According to the Chief Audit Executive for WSU Heather Lopez (Ms. Lopez),3 on July 14, 2017, they received information from Human Resource Services (HRS) Consultant Zami Wilson (Ms. Wilson) regarding suspected fiscal irregularities and employee misconduct in the SOM.
-Based on an evaluation of preliminary information they opened an investigation (WSUIR)
+Based on an evaluation of preliminary information they opened an investigation (WSUIR) to determine if SOM employees were being properly paid and if their use of leave was being properly recorded. - 5.
+According to the WSUIR, the scope of the review was specific to SOM reception office employees Ms. Kenedy and Mr. Kegerreis.
+Because these two employees held a number of fiscal responsibilities, they also reviewed purchasing card activity, general procurements and travel. - 6.
+According to the WSUIR, they performed a review of Ms. Kenedy's time and leave reports through the date of her hire.
+They found numerous errors in calculation, accrual rates and